wazuh/wazuh-documentation/source/cloud-security/amazon/services/troubleshooting.rst

 **Solution**

 No authentication method was provided within the configuration of the module.
-Check the :ref:`Configuring AWS credentials <amazon_credentials>` section to learn more about the different options available and how to configure them.
+Check the :doc:`Configuring AWS credentials <prerequisites/credentials>` section to learn more about the different options available and how to configure them.

 Invalid credentials to access S3 Bucket